caltechlibrary/andor/docs/Workflow-Use-Cases.md

 ```

 If later we deside Millie should be able to create objects then
-we can add her the deposit group.
+we can add her the deposit workflow queue.
 She would not be able to
-edit her deposits but she could change the group value and list it.
+edit her deposits but she could change the workflow queue value and list it.

 ## Use case 5